Skip to content

 Can I build an MVP with Flutter in 4 weeks?

 Yes, if you are disciplined about scope.
 A 4-week MVP should have no more than 5 screens, use Firebase for the backend, and stick to Material Design with minimal customization.
-I have delivered several 4-week MVPs for clients with clearly defined requirements.
-The key is having all designs, copy, and assets ready before development starts.
+The determining factor is having all designs, copy, and assets ready before development starts — the build is rarely the bottleneck.

 Should I use Flutter for my MVP?